 Standard Bearer The standard Bearer was very important as the standard served as the focus and rallying point of the regiment.
-The Imperiaal eagle was an almost sacred symblol to its regiment, and its loss in battleinvolved great shame and loss of morale.
+The Imperial eagle was an almost sacred symbol to its regiment, and its loss in battle involved great shame and loss of morale.
 Up to 1808 each battalion carried its own eagle.
 Later the number of eagles was reduced to one per regiment.

 An epic film...enjoy!

 An epic film...

 An epic film!

 Welcome to your new hobby.
 This video showcases several of Pri...